Pound cake: Mexican style

 In Mexico, the pound cake is called panqué.
 The basic recipe of Mexican panqué is much like the traditional U.S. recipe.
 Most common variants are panqué con nueces (pound cake with walnuts) and panqué con pasas (pound cake with raisins).

-Colombian and Venezuelan style
+Colombian style

-Ponqué is the Colombian and Venezuelan version of the pound cake: the term ponqué is itself a Spanish phonetic approximation of pound-cake.
+Ponqué is the Colombian version of the pound cake: the term ponqué is itself a Spanish phonetic approximation of pound-cake.
 The ponqué is essentially a wine-drenched cake with a cream or sugar coating, and it is very popular at birthdays, weddings and other social celebrations.